Scientific name: Pieris napi

 - Wing Span Range (male to female): 50mm

 A range of wild crucifers is used: Garlic Mustard (Alliaria petiolata), Cuckooflower (Cardamine pratensis), Hedge Mustard (Sisymbrium officinale) Water- cress (Rorippa nasturtium-aquaticum), Charlock (Sinapis arvensis), Large Bitter-cress (C. amara), Wild Cabbage (Brassica oleracea), and Wild Radish (Raphanus raphanistrum).
 Nasturtium (Tropaeolum majus) and cultivated crucifers are used occassionally.

-A common butterfly that prefers damp, lush vegetation where the foodplant is found.
+This common butterfly prefers damp areas with lush vegetation, where its foodplant is found.
 It usually occurs in hedgerows, ditches, banks of rivers, lakes and ponds, damp meadows, moorland and woodland rides and edges.
-The butterfly can be found in gardens but favours damp areas.
+The butterfly can also be found in gardens, but favours damp areas.